cs3110/textbook/basics/functions.md

   if y=0 then 1
   else x * pow x (y-1)
 ```
-When we write the *type annotations* for `x` and `y` the parentheses are
+The parentheses are mandatory when we write the *type annotations* for `x` and
-mandatory.
-We will generally leave out these annotations, because
+`y`.
+We will generally leave out these annotations, because it's simpler to let
-it's simpler to let the compiler infer them.
-There are other times when you'll
+the compiler infer them.
+There are other times when you'll want to explicitly
-want to explicitly write down types though.
-One particularly useful time
+write down types.
+One particularly useful time is when you get a type error from
-is when you get a type error from the compiler that doesn't make sense.
+the compiler that you don't understand.
+Explicitly annotating the types can help
-Explicitly annotating the types can help with debugging such an error message.
+with debugging such an error message.

 **Syntax.**
 The syntax for function definitions: